George Richey

 George Richey (born George Baker Richardson; November 30, 1935 – July 31, 2010) was an American songwriter and record producer.
-He was born in Arkansas, but raised in Malden, Missouri.
+He was born in Promise Land, as was his song writing brother, Paul Richey, but raised in Malden, Missouri.

 Career

 Richey was a mainstay of the Nashville country music community since the 1960s through his songwriting and record production.
 In the 1970s, he co-wrote "Keep Me in Mind," a No. 1 country hit for Lynn Anderson in 1973.
-He also wrote hits for future wife Tammy Wynette and Wynette's then-husband, George Jones, including Jones's "A Picture of Me (Without You)" and "The Grand Tour," and Wynette's "'Til I Can Make It On My Own" and "You and Me", among many other artists.
+He also co-wrote hits for future wife Tammy Wynette and Wynette's then-husband, George Jones, including Jones's "A Picture of Me (Without You)" and "The Grand Tour," and Wynette's "'Til I Can Make It On My Own" and "You and Me", among many other artists.
 Richey served as a session musician for recordings by Marty Robbins, Ringo Starr and Lefty Frizzell.

 Richey served as the musical director for the television show Hee Haw from 1970 to 1977.

-While married to Wynette, he was her full-time manager and occasional producer and songwriter.
+While married to Wynette, he was her full-time manager, producer and songwriter.
 Following her death in 1998, he largely retreated from public life.